 Just as I was about to give up and go back to my hostel in Quito a man walked by shouting, “Taxi a Latacunga!”
 “Cuanto?”
 I asked.
 How much?
 “Cuarenta dolares,” he replied.
 Forty dollars.
 I grimaced and shook my head.
 “Pero con cuatro es solo diez dolares cada uno.”
 But with four people it is only $10 each.
-With that, he and his companero were off to find three other passengers, even though I had not agreed to his offer.
+With that, he and his compañero were off to find three other passengers, even though I had not agreed to his offer.
 My mind raced.
 What to do?
-Was this safe?
-They were obviously not driving a legal taxi.
+My experience so far had been that independent travel in Ecuador is generally safe, but was accepting a ride with a stranger safe?
+The men were obviously not driving a legal taxi.
 For all I knew, they were thieves and I could end up in the mountains with my throat slit.
 Before I could ask the woman in front of me for her opinion they were back with an Ecuadorian family of three in tow – mother, father and teenage daughter.
 Hesitantly, I asked the father if he thought this was safe and he assured me it would be fine.
 Seeing my indecision he explained that the men were going to Latacunga to visit their families and were offering to take other passengers to make a little extra money.
 It was split-second decision time.
 My gut told me the situation was legitimate.
 I followed them out the exit.

 As the bus rumbled out of the station, extended family members began passing around containers of hot food.
 My seat-mate spoon fed the boy and then cradled him in her arms, poking me in the breast with her jutting elbow.
 With legs pretzeled and head hanging over his mother’s arm the boy slept, but he grew restless as the odor of gasoline grew stronger.
 Suddenly, he sat up halfway and threw up repeatedly into a plastic bag his mother had at the ready.
 He fell back into a comatose sleep, leaving his mother to juggle a sack of food and a bag of vomit while still cradling her son.
 I couldn’t stand it anymore.
 Though I didn’t know the Spanish word for “lap,” I offered to let her son lie across both of us.
 Between two women, no words were necessary; I could have motioned for him to lie down and she would have understood.
 With a shy but grateful smile, she gently lowered him onto my lap, where I balled my sweatshirt up into a pillow to cushion his head.